 Oh, and we threw in some mature Terminator: Dark Fate footage at the very end as an added bonus.

-Leading the pack is the official trailer for HBO's miniseries translation of The Outsider, a twisting murder mystery that stars Jason Bateman and Ben Mendelsohn.
+Leading the pack is the official trailer for HBO's television translation of The Outsider, a twisting murder mystery that stars Jason Bateman and Ben Mendelsohn.
 Executive-produced by both actors, the show kicks off with the arrest of Terry Maitland (Bateman), a pillar of a Georgia community who is accused of killing a young boy.

 Looking to solve the case is Detective Ralph Anderson (Mendelsohn), who is grieving the recent death of his own son and can't make sense of the pieces.
 On the one hand, Terry's fingerprints are all over the crime scene.
 On the other hand, there's video footage of him that puts him miles away from the murder location.
 To crack the mystery, he enlists the help of Holly Gibney (Cynthia Erivo), a private investigator with special abilities.

 Bateman directed the first two episodes of the project, which was adapted for television by executive producer Richard Price (The Wire).
 The novel, which was published last May, also features a character from the Mr. Mercedes trilogy, so you can probably expect an appearance from them as well.

 Ralph Anderson, Bill Camp, Mare Winningham, Paddy Considine, Julianne Nicholson, Yul Vázquez, Jeremy Bobb, and Marc Menchaca co-star.

 The Outsider premieres on HBO January 12, 2020.
 To learn more, click here.